jigyasarai/olist-ecommerce-sql-tableau-analysis/README.md

 - Total revenue exceeded R$16 million.
 - Revenue grew significantly throughout 2017 and peaked during 2018.
 - São Paulo generated the highest revenue among all states.
-- A small number of categories contributed a large share of overall revenue.
+- A small number of product categories contributed the majority of revenue.

 ### Customer Experience